 Background of this Project

-The transcriptions you will find here are the direct result of my having had the good fortune to be born into an environment that emphasized Bach.
-My father William H. Scheide was a Bach scholar who founded and ran the Bach Aria Group from 1946 to 1980.
-It is of course no coïncidence that I got a music degree and went on to compose, perform and teach.
+The transcriptions you will find here are the direct result of my having had the good fortune to be born into an environment that emphasized Bach in particular, and other great music.
+My father William H. Scheide, who died in 2014 at the age of nearly 101, was a Bach scholar who founded and ran the Bach Aria Group from 1946 to 1980.
+It is of course no coïncidence that I got a music degree and went on to compose, perform, teach and arrange.
 In that latter year of 1980 he no longer needed one of his copies of the 47-volume complete Bach works by the old Bach Gesellschaft, and gave it to me in one of the best gifts I have ever received.
-Ever since that time I have spent many of my pleasantest hours plundering and pillaging—i.e. making recorder transcriptions out of—those pages with abandon.
+Ever since that time I have spent many of my pleasantest hours plundering and pillaging—i.e. making recorder transcriptions out of—those pages with abandon, though now it is IMSLP, which I heartily recommend to all, which I most consult.

 In some ways, especially regarding vocal originals, this project is a function of my preference ever since youth for Bach’s unbelievably wonderful instrumental obbligatos for flute, oboe, violin, etc. Thus, in my arrangements the very-difficult-to-perform vocal parts are played instrumentally (sometimes even by the recorder).
 That said, if a singer can sing along at the transposed pitch, that in my opinion would absolutely be a plus (and in fact has happened in my arrangement of the to-die-for aria from Cantata 97 for tenor, transposed up a fifth and sung by alto).